Roqvie/Roqvie/README.md

 ### Hi there 👋

 #### About me
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python as main programming language
+- ✨ Interested in: Web Technologies and Information Security
 - 📫 How to reach me: Telegram - @ROQVIE, Email - roqviee@gmail.com

 #### My projects: